 In fact, the EU is stuck between a rock and a hard place: Russia actively seeks to destabilize the Union from the east, and from the other side of the Atlantic, the Trump administration seems keen to do the same.
 Ted Malloch, president Trump's pick as U.S. ambassador to the EU (1), has compared the European project to the USSR – and expressed a desire to see it end in a similar way:

 “I had in a previous career a diplomatic post where I helped bring down the Soviet Union.
 So maybe there’s another union that needs a little taming”.

 And then there is the UK, which has decided to leave the Union.
 Some hope (and others fear) that its 'Brexit' is the first of several member state exits from the EU – thus potentially precipitating the end of the Union.
-A populist victory in the upcoming elections in France and Germany, later this year, could sound the EU's death-knell.

 - If Portugal decides to leave, will it be Abortugal or Departugal?
 Our money is on the shortest option, Portugo.